Analysis | Afghanistan became the graveyard of American hubris

 As a mammoth 2019 Washington Post investigation into internal government documents exposed, U.S. policymakers and military officials for years recognized the futility of some of their efforts in Afghanistan as the militant threat metastasized and U.S. aid cultivated whole economies built on government corruption.
 But the need to both justify the American presence in the country and also assert that the United States was winning — or could, ultimately, win — in Afghanistan led officials to “deliberately mislead the public,” my colleagues concluded.

 The lessons of the past 20 years are still being measured.
-Some suggest a political solution with the Taliban ought have been secured far earlier.
-“Negotiate early and negotiate often,” said Stephen Biddle, a senior fellow at the Council on Foreign Relations, to my colleagues.
+Some suggest a political solution with the Taliban ought to have been secured far earlier.
+“Negotiate early and negotiate often,” Stephen Biddle, a senior fellow at the Council on Foreign Relations, told my colleagues.
 “You don’t win a war by destroying an opposing army and occupying their capital.
 You win by making possible a settlement that was not possible before the conflict started.”

 Will Ruger, Trump’s nominee for ambassador to Afghanistan, told Today’s WorldView that one of the legacies of the war ought to be “greater humility about what the best military on the planet can achieve and more thoughtfulness about how we deploy it.”
 Speaking during a conference call held by the Defense Priorities think tank, he added that Biden and future American leaders may still struggle with “right-sizing American grand strategy for the challenges ahead of us.”